-I can offer you a sharp eye and make sure your manuscript is consistent in style, word choice, and spelling (unlike this page—I used inconsistent spelling for the sake of SEO 😉 ).
+I can offer you a sharp eye and make sure your manuscript is consistent in style, word choice, and spelling.
 I can help you catch typos, ambiguous sentences, and errors in logic and reasoning.
 With my help, your document will be ready for typesetting.

 Writers often hire proofreaders and then expect them to do a copyeditor’s job.
-Below you’ll find a description of the tasks for which you should hire a copyeditor.
+To make sure that won’t happen to you, I’ve placed a description below of the tasks for which you should hire a copyeditor.

 Levels of copyediting

-The one copyediting job is not the other.
+One copyediting job is not another.
 Some manuscripts need only a bit of polishing, while others need what’s known as line editing—a thorough sentence-level rewrite of your prose.

 The light copyedit — Mechanical editing and spelling

-The first level of editing is mostly mechanical editing.
+The first level of editing is mostly mechanical.
 This comprises correction of spelling, basic grammar, and inconsistencies in—for example—hyphenation, compounding, and comma usage.
-In a light copy edit, the copyeditor ignores (or at best queries) complex grammatical issues, word choice, and style.
+In a light copyedit, the copyeditor ignores (or at best queries) complex grammatical issues, word choice, and style.
 However awkward your sentence may be, the only criterium here is that your text is understandable and correct.

 Most writers assume their manuscript needs only a light copyedit.
 But be sure to have a professional editor—not your spouse, mother, or neighbor—assess the editorial needs of your document.
-You should always assume your document needs more than anticipated.
+Always assume your manuscript needs more than you had anticipated.

 The medium copyedit — Getting the grammar right

-In this level of copyediting, the editor has some more license to make changes in the flow of the sentence—though still minimally.
-The copyeditor will not remove unnecessary adjectives and adverbs, and will not be bothered too much with word usage and wordiness.
+In this level of copyediting, the editor has more license to improve the sentence flow—though still minimally.
+The copyeditor will not remove unnecessary adjectives and adverbs, and will not be bothered much with word usage and wordiness.
 The stress is on grammatical correctness, and in this level of editing, the copyeditor will correct more complex grammatical issues.

-The heavy copyedit — Line editing for beautiful sentences
+The heavy copyedit — Adding line edits for beautiful sentences

 But sometimes, even that is not enough.

-When copy editing isn’t enough — The rewriting or developmental editing level
+When copyediting isn’t enough — Rewriting or developmental-editing level

-Sometimes the problems lie not on the sentence level, but on the conceptual level.
+Sometimes issues aren’t at the sentence level, but at the conceptual level.
 Or the author’s voice is so verbose, messy, or un-understandable that every sentence needs a total makeover.
 We have exited the realm of the copyeditor and entered the domain of the developmental editor.